Cataract Surgery in Melbourne – Dr Edward Roufail

 What is cataract surgery, and how does it help?

 Cataract surgery is a procedure to remove a clouded lens from the eye and replace it with a clear artificial lens.
+Many patients report clearer vision and improved quality of life after undergoing cataract eye surgery.
 It helps restore clear vision, reduce glare, and improve overall eye health, allowing patients to see more sharply and comfortably.

 What is the cataract treatment process?